dustyrockpyle/mpworker/README.md

 import asyncio

-# ProcessMixin exposes a classmethod spawn which creates an instance of the class in another process.
+# ProcessMixin exposes a classmethod, spawn
+# spawn creates an instance of the class in another process.
 class ExampleClass(ProcessMixin):
     """
     Instances of this class can run in another process, but you define it normally.